PanDAWMS/panda-client/README.txt

 ** Release Note

+0.3.76 (1/18/2012)
+  * fixed pathena/prun to solve conflict between --site and --excludedSite

 0.3.75 (1/18/2012)
   * fixed pathena to use renaming for pool file production to be properly compressed
   * added allowProdDisk to Client.addDataset for HC